bitpay/wordpress-ecommerce-plugin/GUIDE.md

 ## Installation of .zip file downloaded from bitpay.com

-- Install the WordPress e-Commerce plugin from www.getshopped.org.
-This payment method requires the WP e-Commerce plugin to function because this BitPay file is an extension to the e-Commerce plugin.
+- Install the WP eCommerce plugin from the WordPress Plugin Directory here: https://wordpress.org/plugins/wp-e-commerce/.
+This payment method requires the WP eCommerce plugin to function because this BitPay file is an extension to the WP eCommerce plugin itself.
 - Don't attempt to install this BitPay file through the WordPress plugins control panel.
 - Extract the contents of the zip file.
 - Copy the wpsc-merchants folder and paste it into your active WP eCommerce instance (ie `/var/www/html/wordpress/wp-content/plugins/wp-e-commerce`).

 ## Installation From GitHub

-- Install the WordPress e-Commerce plugin from www.getshopped.org.
-This payment method requires the WP e-Commerce plugin to function because this BitPay file is an extension to the e-Commerce plugin.
+- Install the WP eCommerce plugin from the Wordpress Plugin Directory here: https://wordpress.org/plugins/wp-e-commerce/.
+This payment method requires the WP eCommerce plugin to function because this BitPay file is an extension to the WP eCommerce plugin itself.
 - Don't attempt to install this BitPay file through the WordPress plugins control panel.
 - Clone this repository anywhere onto your server.
 - Open up your Terminal